mxagar/eda_fe_summary/README.md

 	- Also useful for the **target**, `LabelEncoder`: converts class strings into integers, necessary for target values in multi-class classification.
 		- `fit(["paris", "paris", "tokyo", "amsterdam"]) -> transform(["tokyo", "paris"]): [2, 1]`.
 		- It is common to use `LabelEncoder` first and then `LabelBinarizer`.
 	- Ordinal encoding: convert ordinal categories to `0,1,2,...`; but be careful: we're assuming the distance from one level to the next is the same -- Is it really so?
-Maybe it's better applying one-hot encoding?
+If not, consider applying one-hot encoding?
 		- `sklearn` tools: `OrdinalEncoder`, `DictVectorizer`.
+		- `OrdinalEncoder` works with strings and integers, but don't mix them.
+		- In all these encoders in which a category is mapped to a value, we need to consider the possibility of having new categories in the test split; to avoid problems, use `handle_unknown`: `OrdinalEncoder(handle_unknown='ignore')`
+		- If the ordinal sequence order is not clear, provide it: `categories = ['high school', 'uni']; OrdinalEncoder(categories=categories)`
 	- If a distribution of a numerical variable is very skewed or irregular, we can discretize it  with `pd.cut()`.
 	- There are many more tools: [Preprocessing categorical features](https://scikit-learn.org/stable/modules/preprocessing.html#preprocessing-categorical-features)
 	- Weight of evidence: If the target is binary and we want to encode categorical features, we can store the target ratios associated to each feature category level.